mozilla/remote-settings/docs/tutorial-dev-kinto-admin.rst

     SERVER=http://localhost:8888/v1

-In the :ref:`prerequisiste tutorial <tutorial-local-server>`, an ``admin`` user was created, as well as the basic buckets.
+In the :ref:`prerequisite tutorial <tutorial-local-server>`, an ``admin`` user was created, as well as the basic buckets.
 Let's add that to our script:

 .. code-block:: bash